jed-design/nsd_github/README.md

 ### **************************************
 2019-11-18:
 Dut to the use of an old laptop with swedish keybord, a ghost branch with swedish letters Å was created due to a typo.
 This branch is now deleted, but a lot of fuzz on the way to get rid of it.

+2019-11-19:
+Latest update!
+Please note this may not be the same bikeshare.py file that was sent in to Udacity in previous prject.
+The file may work, or way not.

 ___________________________________________________________________________________

 ### 2019-11-18